News Events

 The database has proven to be a rich source of information on the morbidity of the population in Northern Ireland and its analysis has allowed the investigation of prescribing of many types of medications including antidepressants, antibiotics and anti-diabetic drugs.
 The research undertaken often utilises links to other HSC datasets and/or census data through the NILS, thus providing further depth and quality to the knowledge gained.

-Northern Ireland Cancer Registry
+Northern Ireland Cancer Registry (funded by Public Health Agency)

 http://www.qub.ac.uk/research-centres/nicr/

-The N. Ireland Cancer Registry was established in May 1994.
-It is located in the Centre for Public Health, Queen's University Belfast and is funded by the Public Health Agency for Northern Ireland.
+The NI Cancer Registry, established in 1994, is located in the Centre for Public Health, Queen's University Belfast and is the official producer of cancer incidence and survival statistics in Northern Ireland.